gft-mobile-pl/destinations/README.md

 }
 ```

-The following table presents all possible redirections from `destination` to `startDestination`:
+The following table presents all valid combinations of `destination` and `startDestination`:

 | Graph's `destination`           | `defaultArgument` in `navigation` | `startDestination`              | `defaultArgument` in `composable` |
 |---------------------------------|:---------------------------------:|---------------------------------|:---------------------------------:|